 Focusing on nutrition

 When we talk about diets, we usually focus on losing weight.
-If you want to lose weight, changing your diet will be beneficial, but it’s critical to prioritize nutrition.
+If you want to lose weight, changing your diet will be beneficial, but it’s critical to prioritize nutrition and improving your immune system.
 Healthy eating provides your body with the vitamins, minerals, and nutrients it needs to function effectively.
 When planning menus and writing shopping lists, include ingredients and search for recipes that will improve and enhance your diet.
 Increase your intake of whole grains, fruit and vegetables, lean sources of protein and foods that contain essential fats.
 Limit your consumption of salty and sugary foods.

 Try to cook at home as much as possible.
 If you’re short on time, use the Internet to find quick, healthy recipes and prepare lunches to take to work the evening before.
 You can rustle up salads, wraps, soup, fresh pasta and stir fry dishes in a matter of minutes.
 When you cook your own meals, you have control of the ingredients and you can also regulate portion control if you are trying to lose weight.